Guigan713/Guigan713/README.md

  My name is Guillaume Lequin (a.k.a Guigan)
  I am a Junior Web Developper fresh out the Wild Code School and currently in a training with AJC Formation.
-  - 🔭 I have Learnt different programming languages, mainly Html, Css, Javascript (and frameworks: React, ReactRouter, Node.js, Express.Js) & MySQL.
+  - 🔭 I have Learnt different programming languages, mainly Html, Css, Javascript (and frameworks: React, Node.js, Express.Js) & MySQL.
   - Use of Agile Methods like SCRUM.
   - Dynamic interfaces creation with REACT JS.
   - Static & Dynamic interfaces creation with HTML5, CSS & Javascript.